How to implement role-based access control in Flask

 As you can see in the previous example, we would have three roles:

-- Administrator, who can access all modules of the application, specifically the CRUDs for posts and categories.
+1. Administrator, who can access all application modules, specifically the CRUDs for posts and categories.

-- Editor, which can only manage posts and categories that were created by its user and read.
+2. Editor, who can only manage posts and categories that were created by their user and has read access.

-For the application we currently have that is task-only, it would not be necessary to implement such logic using multiple roles.
+For the application we currently have, which is only for tasks, it would not be necessary to implement such logic using multiple roles.

-This is just a possible scheme that you could implement but you can customize as you wish, for example, creating a super administrator role or just an administrator role or other types of roles.
+This is only one possible scheme you could implement, but you can customize it as you like, for example, creating a super administrator role or just one administrator role or other types of roles.

 You can get more information at: